Does your old router take up space? Do not throw him away! See how you can reuse and save money.

 You will need some other applications as well as a USB sound card for the audio output.
 See in the video below how you can do it.
 Report the video to an Asus router:

-4. Use the router as cheap network
+4. Use the router as a cheap network switch

 If you run out of Ethernet ports, you can add more ports.
 Your old router usually has four or more ports, so connecting it to one port on the new router will instantly increase the number of ports available.